Charter of E-Commerce & Digital Marketing Association

 Chapter 5.
 Procedure for joining the Association

 5.1.
-A person wishing to join the Association shall submit an application for membership, including personal data, professional experience across any relevant functions (e.g., marketing, operations, IT, HR, PR, training, commercial), and motivation for joining.
+A person wishing to join the Association shall apply for membership, including personal data, professional experience across any relevant functions (e.g., marketing, operations, IT, HR, PR, training, and commercial), and motivation for joining.

 5.2.
 Applications shall be considered by the Council of the Association.
 The decision to accept or reject the application is based on the candidate’s compliance with the conditions and objectives of the Association.